Understand the customer journey across your entire organization

 Knowing when to call is as important as what you say when you’re connected.
 According to InsightSquared, the best time to call is between 10 AM and 4 PM.

 However, each industry is different.
-Experiment with different times and see what your customer personas respond best to.
+Experiment with different times and see which your customer personas respond best to.
 For example, you might find it’s common in your industry for prospects to be active at 8 AM to get a head start on their workday.
 See what happens when you dial around this time.

 Finally, learn to truly listen.
 Ask open-ended questions and dig deep into their responses.
-Listen to what they have to say and tie their problems and motivations to the specific details of your product or service.
+Listen to what they say and tie their problems and motivations to the specific details of your product or service.